anmolzz/Traffic-violation-detection/README.md

-# Automatic License Plate Recognition (ALPR) System
+# Traffic violation detection system

 ## Project Overview

-This project is an Automatic License Plate Recognition (ALPR) system using YOLOv8 for license plate detection and a React-based web application for visualization and user interaction.
+This project is an Traffic violation detection system using YOLOv8 for license plate detection and a React-based web application for visualization and user interaction.
 The primary goal is to detect and recognize license plates from vehicle images and display the results efficiently through a user-friendly interface.

 ### Project Structure